idlemoor/distcc-tools/README.md

 distcc[pid] (dcc_build_somewhere) Warning: failed to distribute, running locally instead
 ```

 This is normal behaviour.
-Many packages use ./configure scripts that rely on
+Many packages use ./configure scripts or cmake
-compilation failures to discover information about the build environment, and
+feature tests that rely on compilation failures to discover information about
-therefore distcc may show the above message during the first minute of building
+the build environment, and therefore distcc may show the above message for
-a package.
+up to a minute.
+However, if the message persists, there may be a problem, and
+you can check the log file (/var/log/distccd).

 A few packages simply will not build with distcc.
 These SlackBuilds.org packages are known to fail: